-This is why we need to make sure that everything in your sleeping environment is absolutely optimised to allow you to achieve the 7-8 hours of sleep recommended each night.
+This is why we need to make sure that everything in your sleeping environment is absolutely geared towards sleeping with sciatica for 7-8 hours each night.

 Sleep is so important in the healing process that I couldn’t leave this advice out for any client.